 Animal Welfare Approved only certifies pasture-based systems.
-Birds must have access to the outdoors, starting as early as 2 days of age.
+Use of any cage systems, including combination, convertible, or select access aviaries, is prohibited.
+Birds must have access to the outdoors, starting as early as two days of age.

-- Space allowance: Laying hens 1.8 sq ft/ bird, pullets 0.67 sq ft/ bird. - Perches/nestboxes: Aerial perches required, 7 in per bird.
-Nestboxes must provide 20 sq in per bird. - Enrichment: all birds must have access to dustbaths. - Pullet rearing: pullets must be reared in systems similar to those to be used in lay.
-Preferably, pullets are hatched in AWA certified facilities, and must have access to forage by 7 days of age at the latest (at 24 hours post-hatch preferred). - Beak trimming: no form of beak trimming or conditioning allowed.
+- Indoor space allowance: Laying hens 1.8 sq ft/bird, pullets 0.67 sq ft/bird.
+No separate density limit provided for indoor floor space.
+However, continuous access to a minimum of 4 sq ft/bird of outdoor range and - foraging area after 4 weeks of age.
+Perches/nestboxes: Aerial perches required, 7 in per bird.
+Nestboxes must provide 20 sq in per bird.
+Enrichment: all birds must have access to dustbaths. - Pullet rearing: pullets must have access to databaths.
+Pullet rearing: pullets must be reared in systems similar to those to be used in lay.
+Preferably, pullets are hatched in AWA certified facilities, and must have access to forage by seven days of age at the latest (at 24 hours post-hatch preferred). - Beak trimming: no form of beak trimming or conditioning allowed.

-GLOBAL ANIMAL PARTNERSHIP (GAP)
+Global Animal Partnership (GAP)

 GAP standards allow certification at six different levels or steps (1,2,3,4,5,5+), where each level requires incremental welfare improvements.
 The requirements described below apply to GAP Steps 1-3 for laying hens.
 Hens in Steps 1 and 2 systems are housed indoors, while hens in Step 3 systems must have seasonal access to pasture.
 For Step 4-5+ requirements, please refer to the GAP website.
+Use of any cage systems, including combination, convertible, or select access aviaries, is prohibited from Step 1.

-- Space allowance: Laying hens 1.5 sq ft per bird, pullets 0.45 sq ft per bird during brooding, 0.65 sq ft per bird post-brooding. - Perches/nestboxes: Aerial perches required, 5 in per bird. - If using communal nestboxes 1 sq ft of nesting space per every 10 birds, or one individual nestbox per every 6 birds. - Enrichment: Step 1 requires dustbaths\, Step 2 requires one type of enrichment for a group of up to 1,000 hens; - Step 3 requires two types of enrichments for a group of up to 750 hens.
+• Space allowance: Laying hens 1.5 sq ft per bird, pullets 0.45 sq ft per bird during brooding, 0.65 sq ft per bird post-brooding.
+Usable space includes floor and slatted areas (min 18 in high and 12 in wide) excluding nest boxes.
+A separate minimum space allowance for the floor level is not specified.

+- If using communal nestboxes 1 sq ft of nesting space per every 10 birds, or one individual nestbox per every 6 birds - Enrichment: Step 1 requires dustbaths, Step 2 requires one type of enrichment for a group of up to 1.000 hens: - Step 3 requires two types of enrichments for a group of up to 750 hens.
 Enrichment is defined by GAP as: "something that hens can peck at, manipulate, and destroy.
-Examples of suitable enrichments include, but are not limited to: bales of straw or hay, provision of forages or brassicas, and scattered grains." - Pullet rearing: pullets must be reared in systems similar to those to be used in lay.
-Pullets must be transferred to the laying house at least 4 weeks before start of lay. - Beak trimming: only infra-red beak conditioning for dayold chicks is allowed.
+Examples of suitable enrichments include, but are not limited to: bales of straw or hay, provision of forages or brassicas, and scattered grains.' - Pullet rearing: pullets must be reared in systems similar to those to be used in lay.
+Pullets must be transferred to the laying house at least 4 weeks before start of lay.
+Beak trimming: only infra-red beak conditioning for day-old chicks is allowed.

-\ Note that GAP does not include dustbaths in their definition of enrichment; however, as other certifiers listed here include them as enrichments, they are included for Step 1.
+Note that GAP does not include dustbaths in their definition of enrichment; however, as other certifiers listed here include them as enrichments, they are included for Step 1.